 At Culland Hall Farm, we always start with the premise that we are looking to breed an animal that will meet the requirements of the demanding commercial farmer.
-This means that our sheep, including our rams are purely grass fed.
-This includes all the fat lambs, which we can easily take up to 20-22kg dwt. for R3L.
-We lambing at the end of March, over 2 cycles, and in normal weather years, fat lambs are finished on the farm by year end on grass or with additional haylage in an early winter.
-Before the first ram lambs goes to slaughter, they are carefully screened to identify the best to be kept for sale the following season.
-We are using a combination of closely monitored performance recording EBVs such Maternal, Scan weights, Muscle depth, Proliferacey and Worm Resistance, in addition from closely followed growth data for both male and females.
-Ram lambs short listed for sale as breeding animals the following year will continuously be monitored over the following 6-9 months, with further culling as required.
-From end August onwards shearling rams have access to “Ram buckets”.
+However today on the back of 6 years of research we are now able to also breed for low-methane sheep.
+This means that our sheep, including our rams, are purely grass fed and are constantly performance recorded.
+The fat lambs we can easily take up to 20-22kg dwt.
+We lamb at the end of March, over 2 cycles, and in normal weather years, fat lambs are finished on the farm by year end on grass or with additional haylage in an early winter.
+Before the first ram lambs go to slaughter, we carefully screen to identify the best to be kept for sale the following season.
+These will continuously be monitored over the following 6-9 months, with further culling as required.

 A combination of closely monitored performance recording EBVs such Maternal, Scan weights, Muscle depth, Fat, Proliferacey and Worm Resistance are used, in addition to closely following growth data for both male and females over their lives, to identify both strengths and weaknesses.
 This information can then be incorporated into an active culling/breeding programme.
 We use Border Software’s “Farm IT” which makes this job fairly straight forward.
 The dairy and beef sectors would never buy bulls without this information or keep poor cows.
 For sheep with many more data points, this makes even more sense.
 In NZ over 90% of all rams are Performance Recorded.
 In the UK only a minority of rams are sold by EBV.
 It would appear that we are many years behind NZ.